GoogleChrome/ip-protection/Masked-Domain-List.md

 videoamp.com                                     | VideoAmp                                                       | Not Impacted By Script Blocking
 vi.ai                                            | VideoIntelligence                                              | Not Impacted By Script Blocking
 vidoomy.com                                      | Vidoomy                                                        | Not Impacted By Script Blocking
-vpaid.vidoomy.com                                | Vidoomy                                                        | Some URLs are Blocked
 viewbix.com                                      | Viewbix                                                        | Not Impacted By Script Blocking
 vimeo.com                                        | Vimeo                                                          | Not Impacted By Script Blocking
 vimeocdn.com                                     | Vimeo                                                          | Not Impacted By Script Blocking
 vinc.fr                                          | Vinc                                                           | Not Impacted By Script Blocking
+vinid.net                                        | Vingroup                                                       | Not Impacted By Script Blocking
 viralhosts.com                                   | ViralHosts                                                     | Not Impacted By Script Blocking
 viral-loops.com                                  | ViralLoops                                                     | Not Impacted By Script Blocking
 adition.com                                      | VirtualMinds                                                   | Not Impacted By Script Blocking